hacks-guide/Guide_Wii/_pages/en_US/priiloader.md

 {% include toc title="Table of Contents" %}

 [Priiloader](https://github.com/DacoTaco/priiloader) is an essential tool authored by [DacoTaco](https://github.com/DacoTaco) that adds a level of brick protection to your Wii.
 It loads before the Wii System Menu does.
-The tool can also apply hacks that are used to enhance, unlock, and/or fix many System Menu features.
+The tool can also apply hacks that are used to enhance, unlock, and fix many System Menu features.

 Additionally, it can be used to quickly launch any Title or Homebrew, or change the way Wii autoboots.